Media Arts, Design and Technology (Bachelor)

 - 3

-The Spring semester of Junior year opens the opportunity to fulfill the College’s International Experience requirement.
-Please consult your advisor and the Department Head.
+To fulfill the College’s International Experience requirement, please consult your advisor and the Department Head.

 Career Opportunities

 Career opportunities for graduates of the Department of Media Arts, Design and Technology range from independent artist-designers to corporate level art-design directors.
-Graduates of this department are currently working in fields such as software design, multimedia, illustration, textile design, fashion and apparel design, art and design education, photography, filmmaking, special effects-digital, set design, exhibition design, museum education, public art and entrepreneurs.
+Graduates of this department are currently working in fields such as software design, multimedia, animation, game design and development, illustration, art and design education, photography, filmmaking and virtual production, special effects-digital, set design, exhibition design, museum education, public art and entrepreneurs.

 Career Titles